 MP for Putney

-Fleur Anderson is the Labour and Co-operative MP for Putney, first elected in 2019.
-She currently serves on the Foreign Affairs Committee (from October 2025) and has held a range of roles in government and opposition, including a stint as Parliamentary Under-Secretary at the Northern Ireland Office and multiple committee assignments such as Education and Ecclesiastical Committee work.
+Fleur Anderson is the Labour (Co-op) MP for Putney, first elected in 2019.
+She currently serves on the Foreign Affairs Committee (from October 2025) and has previously held roles including Parliamentary Under-Secretary at the Northern Ireland Office (July 2024 to September 2025) and various shadow and committee positions.
+Her career has centred on parliamentary scrutiny and work in government and opposition, with a focus on Northern Ireland and international affairs.

 Generated 21 February 2026